gschmutz/bigdata-spark-workshop/03-object-storage/README.md

  8702870 of 8702870   100% in    0s    66.63 MB/s  done
 ```

-The file has been upload which you can again check in the Minio browser.
+The file has been upload, which you can again check using the Minio browser.

 The Minio browser also allows you to get a sharable link for this object.
-Click on the 3 dots right to the object name and then click on the first icon:
+Click on the **Share** action in the menu to the right of the object:

 ![Alt Image Text](./images/minio-share-link.png "Minio list objects")

-A pop-up window will appear from where you can copy the link by clicking on the **Copy Link** button:
+A pop-up window will appear from where you can copy the link by clicking on the **Copy** icon:

 ![Alt Image Text](./images/minio-share-link-2.png "Minio list objects")